 Treats like chocolate bars can be bought all along the Annapurna Sanctuary but the price can get steep in remoter areas.
 Meat also tends to get harder to find the more remote you get.
 Bring a block of Yak cheese can really help with adding protein to your diet!

 From basic dorms to fairly good hotels just about everything is available on the APC.
 Even during peak season there's rarely a shortage of tea houses to choose from.
 Hot showers however might get into short supply is you are in a busy tea house.

 Heaters are also available in higher standard accommodation.
 Prices range tend to go up the higher and more remote you get.
 But should rarely go over 600 rupees and often start at 100-200 rupees in quieter villages.
 See more in the cost section later on.

 During the winter months fires are commonplace including fires for under your table on the coldest of nights.

-Costing for the Annapurna Circuit is subject to many things.
-Package tours bought overseas are the most expensive.
+When pricing do realize that package tours bought overseas are the most expensive.
 Package tours bought within Nepal are next.
 Going with a guide and porter is next.
 Going with just a guide is next.
 And finally going it alone is the cheapest.